arohatgi29/Seismic-Processing-using-Madagascar/README.md

      'agc rect1=50 rect2=20 | grey title="Ground-roll removal" labelfat=4 titlefat=4')
 Result('sn100','mute100 signal100 noise100','SideBySideAniso')
 ```
+The difference between raw data and denoised result is shown below
 <img src="https://github.com/arohatgi29/Seismic-Processing-using-Madagascar/blob/main/Images/GR%20Removal.png">

-Apply LTFT and thresholding to all the shots
+Then, we applied LTFT and thresholding to all the shots
 ```Shell

 # apply ltft to all shots